Please rotate your device

 Introducing Human-Purposed and Sustainable Design strategies

-Through these strategies, BNIM’s design team envisions a more connective, comfortable, and inclusive environment for Temple Hall that elevates learning, research, and discovery.
+Through these strategies, BNIM’s design team envisions a more connective, comfortable, and inclusive environment for Blunt Hall that elevates learning, research, and discovery.

 BNIM worked closely with MSU and our consultant team to determine and implement sustainable strategies within the design, prioritizing stakeholders’ goals in energy reduction and wellness.
 With the understanding of lab buildings’ extremely challenging nature in their need for immense amount of energy and water, the design team set out to provide sustainable opportunities and goals that would directly tackle these issues.
 Through these sustainable conversations and studies for MSU, the University is currently exploring these strategies to reduce waste and increase efficiencies on a campus-scale.